-Student Loan Code of Conduct: As a participant in federal student loan programs, Berkeley College is required to maintain a code of conduct for all personnel involved in the financial aid process.
+Code of Conduct for Financial Aid Professionals: As a participant in federal student loan programs, Berkeley College is required to maintain a code of conduct for all personnel involved in the financial aid process.
 The College supports and adheres to the principles articulated in the federal Higher Education Opportunity Act as well as applicable state laws and regulations.
 Those principles require financial aid professionals to act with honesty and integrity and to avoid conflicts of interest.
-The Berkeley College Student Loan Code of Conduct is available on the College website or in the Financial Aid Department at each campus.
+The Berkeley College Code of Conduct for Financial Aid Professionals is available on the College website or in the Financial Aid Office at each campus.